R 6 (Kosovo)

 The motorway is named in honour of the Albanian politician and activist from North Macedonia, Arbën Xhaferi.
 Part of the Southeast European route 6 and European route 65, it consists of two traffic lanes and an emergency lane in each driving direction separated by a central reservation.

 Construction of the motorway started in July 2014.
 On 31 December 2016, the first 23 kilometers from Pristina to Babush i Muhaxherëve was opened for traffic.
 On 22 December 2017, a further 11 kilometers from Babush i Muhaxherëve to Ferizaj was opened for traffic.
 In June 2018, another section was opened for traffic from Ferizaj to Kaçanik.
-In May 2019, the last section of the motorway opened from Kaçanik to Elez Han.
+In May 2019, the last section of the motorway opened from Kaçanik to Hani i Elezit.